nathadriele/biophenotype-rag/README.md

 **Grafana** is used to monitor performance.
 The image shows the dashboard configuration with the integrated charts for key performance metrics.

+## 🧬 Contribution of the Phenotype RAG Application
+The Phenotype RAG enhances research and practice in genetics and medical diagnostics by integrating retrieval and generation of phenotype information.
+It facilitates efficient access to complex data, supports accurate diagnostics, and provides a valuable educational tool.
+With flexible architecture, the application improves interaction with large volumes of data and fosters innovation through a collaborative and accessible approach for the community.

 ## More Information
 This project was developed as the final assignment for the **LLM Zoomcamp** course.